chanan-hash/Monopoly/Readme.md

 Here is the list of the Slots:

-1. Slot - GO, Pay Taxes, Jail, In/Visit the jail, are all regular slots.
+1. ***Slot*** - Pay Taxes, Jail, In/Visit the jail, are all regular slots.
 They don't have any special thing on themselves, they causing for all kind of actions but not on themselves

-2. Street
+2. ***Street*** - The street type, is most of the board.
+Each street, has it name, color, price, rent, rent with house and hotel, cost to build a house or hotel, and its owner

+3. ***Station*** - We have 4 Train Stations in the game, one on each side of the board.
+The price to buy one is the same, and the rent is depends according to how many station the player own.

+4. ***Utility*** - We have 2 utilities: electic company, and water company.
+The price of them is the same, and the rent depends on how many utilities the playwer has, and the result of the dice roll.

+5. ***GO*** - The statrt of the board, if player passes it, he gets 200$, and if he lands on it he get 400$

+6. ***Free Parking*** - Any time a player needs to pay the bank the money goes there.
+If player lands on this slot, he misses the next turn, and if there is money there he takes it.

 ### Board